Poparazzi hypes itself to the top of the App Store – TechCrunch

 First, it signs up and authenticates users through a phone number.
 Despite Apple’s App Store policy, which requires it, there is no privacy-focused option to use “Sign In with Apple,” which allows users to protect their identity.
 That would have limited Poparazzi’s growth potential versus its phone number and address book access approach.

-It then presents you with a screen where it asks for permission to access to your Camera (an obvious necessity), Contacts (wait, all of them?), and permission to send you Notifications.
+It then presents you with a screen where it asks for permission to access your Camera (an obvious necessity) and Contacts (wait, all of them?), and permission to send you Notifications.
 This is where things start to get more dicey.
 The app, like Clubhouse once did, demands a full address book upload.
-This is unnecessary in terms of an app’s usability, as there are plenty of other ways to add friends on social media — like by scanning each other’s QR code, typing in a username directly, or performing a search.
+This is unnecessary in terms of an app’s usability, as there are plenty of other ways to add friends on social media — like by scanning each other’s QR code, typing in a username directly or performing a search.

-But gaining access someone’s full Contacts database lets Poparazzi skip having to build out features for the privacy-minded.
+But gaining access to someone’s full Contacts database lets Poparazzi skip having to build out features for the privacy-minded.
 It can simply match your stored phone numbers with those it has on file from user signups and create an instant friend graph.

 As you complete each permission, Poparazzi rewards you with green checkmarks.
 In fact, even if you deny the permission being asked, the green check appears.
-This may confuse users as to whether whether they’ve accidently given the app access.
+This may confuse users as to whether they’ve accidently given the app access.

 While you can “deny” the Address Book upload — a request met with a tsk tsk of a pop-up message — Poparazzi literally only works with friends, it warns you — you can’t avoid being found by other Poparazzi users who have your phone number stored in their phone.